-The most impressive examples of Baroque architecture in Scicli are found in the religious architecture, in part because many aristocratic palaces were lost as a result of urban renovation carried out between the 19th and 20th centuries.
-As a result many of the highlights are the churches in the town although the town is dominated by a rather impressive castle.
+The most impressive examples of Baroque architecture in the town are found in the religious architecture, in part because many aristocratic palaces were lost as a result of urban renovation carried out between the 19th and 20th centuries.
+As a result many of the highlights here are the churches, although the town is also dominated by a rather impressive castle.